richardhenyash/freefrom/TESTING.md

 ## Manual Testing ##
 The site has been manually tested thoroughly over a 3 week period.
 See [Bugs Fixed During Testing](#bugs-fixed-during-testing) for bugs uncovered and fixed during the manual testing process.
+Please note that an account with **Admin** privileges has been created for testing purposes.
+This will facilitate testing of features which require **Admin** privileges.
+The username is *testadmin1* and the password is *testadmin1*.

 ### Features ###